Why is Microsoft Office 365 Slowing Down the Computer?

 - Outlook, Teams, and OneDrive run multiple background processes.
 If they sync emails and files continuously, the usage of CPU and RAM will increase, and it will make your computer slower.

 - If your mailbox contains various emails, attachments, and calendar entries.
-It will take a long time to load and index your data, and also make your system slower.
+It will take a long time to load and index your data, and also affect your system performance.

 - Constant synchronizations of OneDrive files, Team chats, or automatic Office updates take a lot of bandwidth and system resources.

-These are the common factors to make the performance slower.
-So, to fix it, I am going to provide you with the solutions that you can use.
+These are some of the common factors that can make the performance slower.
+So, to fix it, let’s look at the solutions that you can use to improve or speed up Microsoft 365.

-How to Fix Office 365 Slowing Down the Computer?
+How to Fix Office 365 Slowing Down Computer Issue?

-To fix the issue of your computer slowing down due to Office 365.
-There are multiple ways to resolve them.
-Optimizing Outlook, managing OneDrive synchronization, updating your System, adjusting system resources, and backing up your Office 365 data.
+To fix this, there are multiple ways including optimizing Outlook, managing OneDrive synchronization, updating your System, adjusting system resources, and backing up your Office 365 data.
 I will explain all methods with proper steps.

 For the bad performance of your computer, MS Outlook is the biggest problem.
 So, here are the ways to fix it.